eafolabi/rook/Documentation/CRDs/Cluster/ceph-cluster-crd.md

 #### IPFamily

 Provide single-stack IPv4 or IPv6 protocol to assign corresponding addresses to pods and services.
 This field is optional.
 Possible inputs are IPv6 and IPv4.
 Empty value will be treated as IPv4.
-Kubernetes version should be at least v1.13 to run IPv6.
-Dual-stack is supported as of ceph Pacific.
-To turn on dual stack see the [network configuration section](#network-configuration-settings).
+To enable dual stack see the [network configuration section](#network-configuration-settings).

 ### Node Settings